 - Good time management

 - Leadership, motivation, and guidance

 - Know the motivators of each sales team member

-If you don’t have a good sales coach, then you are seriously hampering the likelihood of great sales success from your sales team!
+If you don’t have a good marketing coach, then you are seriously hampering the likelihood of great success from your marketing team!

-Author: Dick Wagner, National Sales Coach and Consultant
+Author: Dick Wagner, National Marketing Coach, and Consultant